YentlVDW/First-react-project/README.md

 # First-react-project
-My first react project that is connected to a database.
+My first react project that is connected to a database. ( Project is unfinished )